rootAir/ingest-broker/README.md

 [![Docker Repository on Quay](https://quay.io/repository/humancellatlas/ingest-demo/status "Docker Repository on Quay")](https://quay.io/repository/humancellatlas/ingest-demo)

-# HCA broker and ingestion service demo
+# HCA Ingest Broker

 Scripts for submitting spreadsheets of experimental metadata to the HCA.

-To run scripts locally you'll need python 2.7 and all the dependencies in [requirements.txt](requirements.txt).
+To run scripts locally you'll need python 3.6 and all the dependencies in [requirements.txt](requirements.txt).

 ```
 pip install -r requirements.txt
+pip install -r requirements-dev.txt
 ```

 # Web application

-## Running with python
+## Running with Python

 Start the web application with